 Details define architecture.
 How a building comes together shapes the way we experience space, and in turn, the quality of a structure.
 Architecture begins at a material level, and from there we combine materials through detailing to control temperature and humidity, to create structural stability, or to simply shape an aesthetic.
-A project can be formally or spatially inspiring, but if it isn’t detailed properly it can literally fall apart at the seams.
+A project can be formally or spatially inspiring, but if it isn’t detailed properly, things can literally fall apart at the seams.

 Dyson Building: Department of Fine and Applied Arts by Haworth Tompkins, London, United Kingdom